7oSkaaa/Codeforces-Polygon-Template/README.md

 - gen_array
   - generate an array with your size and in range you want, you can make the array `normal` or `increasing` or `decreasing`

+- gen_unique_array
+  - generate an unique array with your size and in range you want, you can make the array `normal` or `increasing` or `decreasing`

 - gen_array_2D
   - generate an array_2D with your size and in range you want.